Atemu/Polardroid/README.md

 Before you restore a backup, install your Android ROM onto the device (ideally the same ROM you took the backup on) and do the initial setup to the point where you can get a root shell.
 (Everything done here will be wiped during the restore.)
 It is not possible to restore to a blank userdata partition, you must let Android populate it first.

-Once that is done, you can bring the device into a root+read-only state, install the nix environment and then use `borg extract` in order to restore certain files or directories:
+Once that is done, you can bring the device into a root+read-only state, install the Polardroid environment and then use `borg extract` in order to restore certain files or directories:

 ```
 borg extract --progress --numeric-ids ssh://youruser@127.0.0.1:4222/path/to/backup::backup-name /data/app